Home » Business Email Etiquette Articles » Should You Use Emojis in Business Email?

 Stick with Positivity

-In the case of a frown emoji, I have never integrated that into a business email.
-Probably because that emoticon is rarely taken in the context it is meant.
+In the case of a frown emoji, I have rarely used it in a business email.
+Probably because that emoticon is seldom taken in the context it is meant.
 It could be perceived as pouty or minimizing the topic one is unhappy about.
 (Plus, I don’t frown!)

-When I receive an email containing comments I disagree with, I use my vocabulary to relay any disappointment or disagreement.
-But, come to think about it, I’ve never thought to resort to a frown emoji in email.
+When I receive an email containing comments with which I disagree, I use my vocabulary to express any disappointment or disagreement.
+But, come to think about it, I’ve never thought to resort to a frown emoji for that reason in an email.

 But I do use a winky-smiley ( 😉 ) here and there.
 Here’s why.